Introduction

 Definition of Hearsay

-Hearsay, as defined in the CJA 2003, refers to "a statement not made in oral evidence in the proceedings but is relied on to prove the truth of its contents."
-It includes any out-of-court statement, written or oral, used to substantiate a fact in the proceedings.
+Under Section 114 of the Criminal Justice Act 2003, hearsay evidence is defined as a statement not made in oral evidence in the current proceedings but is relied upon to prove the truth of its contents.
+Essentially, it includes any out-of-court statement—whether written or spoken—presented to establish a fact during a trial.

 -